Laboratoire-de-Chemoinformatique/Synt-On/README.md

 2021 Strasbourg, Kiev

 ```
-As a result separate files for each BB class found in the provided library file will be created.
+As a result, separate files for each BB class found in the provided library file will be created.
 The name contains both class and subclass names separated by underscore - *SecondaryAmines_Cyc-Aliphatic.smi* or *Acid_Aliphatic_Acid.smi*.

 ## SyntOn-BBs